SukkoPera/OpenUsbSerialAdapter/README.md

 - RX/TX pull-up resistors (optional)
 - Can provide up to 1A current on the 3.3V power output pin (This will actually be less as it will be limited by USB)
 - Hardware Flow Control pins (RTS/CTS, RTS can be used for the initial reset for Arduino programming)
+- Speed up to 1000 kBaud/s
 - Uses USB HID capabilities, which means it needs no drivers on Windows/OSX (This has to confirmed, as I only run Linux)
 - Configurable product/manufacturer strings and PID/VID
+- Ability to invert the polarity of the RX/TX signals
+- Small form factor (about the size of a standard thumb drive)
 - Cheap (less than 5€) and easy to DIY-build (about 20 common components)

 ### Assembly and Configuration